 Octave

 The interval (distance) between two notes with the same name but eight notes apart is called an octave.
 Sing the first two notes of Somewhere Over the Rainbow.
-The interval between the first two notes, C to C (some- to where) is an octave.
+The interval between these notes, C to C (some- to where) is an octave.

-As a child you may have sang the major scale as solfège syllables: do, re, mi, fa, so, la, ti, do.
+As a child you sang the major scale as solfège syllables: do, re, mi, fa, so, la, ti, do.
 The interval from do to do is an octave.

 The octave is the point in which the scale names start over.